 Given this, what, exactly, does the 26 accomplish?
 Can we really justify such an overlap when so many other corridors don’t have enough frequency?
 Many have asked.

 San Francisco transit geeks have been questioning the 26 for decades, but it’s always been too painful to cut.
 South of 24th Street, there’s a hospital right on Valencia, St. Luke’s, and hospitals tend to be a destination of mobility-impaired riders for whom a block’s walk is difficult.
 This problem has now been sort of resolved by revising the less-frequent Route 36 to go by there, but it’s still a change for hospital patrons and doubtless a hardship for some of them.

 Even on the core part of Valencia, people had mixed feelings.
 Valencia is a happening street.
 A few years ago it was restriped to reduce car lanes, create wide bike lanes, and generally slow down traffic to support a vibrant indigenous retail and cafe culture.
 Some people felt the bus was an important resource for Valencia’s identity and vitality.

-Finally, next month, the 26 will be gone, and the need to cut total service certainly helped push this recommendation over the top.
+Finally, next month, the 26 will be gone.
+The need to cut total service certainly helped push this recommendation over the top.
 Also important is that they had good data on ridership, as part of the ongoing Transit Effectiveness Project (TEP), and that this change was done together with a range of similar ones all over the city.
 The TEP has proven to be a great forum for talking about all these odd scraps of not-very-useful route that were hanging around the system.
-The result will be fewer routes, but in some cases, even more mobility.
+The result will be fewer routes, but in some cases, even more access.